SwissDataScienceCenter/renku-design-docs/feature-pitches/003-ssh-into-sessions/ssh-into-sessions.md

 - Project → Overview → Status → Update Template
 - Note: When we release a new version of the base image, and update the template file, users will get a notification on this status page to update to the newer base image.

-*How does the user **know** whether the project is SSH-enabled?*
+_How does the user **know** whether the project is SSH-enabled?_

-We have some options here, and I’ve listed a few I’ve come up with so far in the drop down.
+We have some options here, and I’ve listed a few I’ve come up with so far below.
 It is up to the build team to decide which of these options - or other alternatives! - to implement.

 - Project SSH Status Indicator Options
     1. Show “Start a session from SSH” option in the Session Start drop down menu, next to “Start with options”.
 If the project is SSH enabled, the button links you to docs on how to start an SSH session.
 If project is not SSH enabled, it links you to docs on how to enable ssh for your project.